Valerieyu77/in-the-loop/README.md

 The app has two sections.

-### News Brief
+### News Brief ✅

-A short daily feed of important stories from around the world, pulled from neutral wire services (AP, Reuters).
-Each item has an English headline, a Chinese summary of the background and why it matters, and a link to the original article if you want to read more.
+A live feed of important stories pulled from NewsData.io.
+Each item has an English headline and a Claude-generated Chinese summary explaining the background and why it matters.
 The point is to let you get the gist fast without having to push through a full page of English text.

-### Culture Decode
+### Culture Decode (coming soon)

-This is the part I'm more excited about.
-Every day the app surfaces a few things that are currently being talked about in American culture — a sports moment, a pop culture event, a meme, a campus story — and for each one it gives you:
+Every day the app will surface a few things currently being talked about in American culture — a sports moment, a pop culture event, a meme, a campus story — and for each one give you:

 - **The background**, in Chinese.
-What happened, who's involved, why people care.
-Enough context to actually understand the reference.
 - **Relevant knowledge**, also in Chinese.
-If it's about March Madness, this is where you'd get the basics of how the tournament works, which teams are good this year, what "bracket" means.
-You can go as deep as you want — short overview if you just need to follow a conversation, more detail if you're actually interested.
-- **A few English phrases** native speakers would use when talking about it.
-Not textbook English — the actual casual expressions you'd hear in a dorm.
+- **A few English phrases** native speakers would actually use.

-Some topics will take 1 minute to read.
-Some will take 10.
-It depends on the topic and how deep you want to go.
-The app doesn't pretend everything fits in a 30-second card.

-Content is pulled from Reddit (r/OutOfTheLoop, r/popculturechat, r/UIUC) and Google Trends, then processed by Claude to generate the Chinese explanations and English phrases.
+Content will be pulled from Reddit (r/OutOfTheLoop, r/popculturechat, r/UIUC) and Google Trends, then processed by Claude.

 ---

-## Tech Stack (MVP)
+## Tech Stack

-- **Data pipeline:** Python (feedparser, PRAW, pytrends)
+- **News API:** NewsData.io
-- **LLM:** Anthropic Claude API
+- **LLM:** Anthropic Claude API (claude-haiku, for Chinese summaries)
 - **Frontend:** HTML, CSS, vanilla JavaScript
+- **Backend:** Netlify serverless functions (API proxy + Claude calls)
-- **Hosting:** Vercel
+- **Hosting:** Netlify
-- **Update method:** A Python script I run manually each morning.
-It pulls the latest content, generates the cards, and commits the updated JSON to GitHub.
-Vercel redeploys automatically.

-This is deliberately a simple setup.
-Full automation (GitHub Actions, a real database) is something I'll add later if the project actually gets used.

 ---